miker704/Strife/patches2.md

     shows itself after a restyling of components.
     - Placed DmServerNavBar in Friends homepage container (Dashboard).
     - Placed DmServerNavBar in Dmserver Container instead of routing it seperately.
+    - Placed DmServerNavBar in Dmserver Container instead of routing it seperately.
+    - Moved route to guild discovery to all /$/channels routes instead of loading screens.

 ## Backend Changes